 During the lease term in Northern Virginia

-During tenancy, the rental property belongs to the renter we respect the tenant 's privacy.
-As the property manager Nesbitt Realty has the right to reasonable entry of the rental property, but we will never abuse that right.
-If Nesbitt Realty has a good reason to come into a rental in Northern Virginia, the tenant must allow us to access the rental.
-Some justifiable reasons to go into rental home are to:
+During lease, the rental property belongs to the tenant we respect the renter 's privacy.
+As managing agents Nesbitt Realty has the right and duty to reasonable entry of the rental, but we will never abuse that right.
+If Nesbitt Realty has a good reason to come into a rental in Northern Virginia, the renter must allow us to go into the rental home.
+Some solid reasons to go into rental home are to:

 - Inspect the rental property,